 - An Australian Standards compliant, full face helmet with a fixed non detachable mouth-piece

-- All riders must wear fully enclosed shoes
+- Fully enclosed shoes

 - Body armour, goggles and neck braces are strongly recommended

 The following clothing requirements are MANDATORY for riders aged 17 or younger at ANY point in the current year: